How can foreign brands leverage Key Opinion Leaders in China?

 Having a good idea of the budget you’ll need is essential to know what kind of KOL you can afford to hire.
 It is also important to underline the fact that some KOLs are known to overcharge brands that are not extremely popular in China yet, and those who lack experience working with KOLs are ready to accept everything to work with them.

 In terms of budget, working with popular and famous KOLs requires spending between $19,000 and $610,000, and a single post with an average KOL can reach $3,600.
 Of course, for the most popular KOLs, it can reach millions of dollars per post and video.

-What are the different types of KOLs in terms of results expected?
+What are the Different Types of KOLs in Terms of the Results Expected?

 A tier 1 may be able to deliver over 100 000 views and interactions but is it just a matter of numbers?
 No, it’s about what makes the most sense with your product/budget.

 A tier 2 can deliver between 40-80k views but they may be more targeted and relevant for your brand.
 In contrast, lower values tier 3 KOLs may drive 10k interactions but you can hire multiple KOLs to increase even more your visibility through various channels.

 It is worth mentioning that WeChat does not show any higher statistics than 100k views.
 This is a limitation of using a very large KOL, you do not get the most accurate impression of how a large-scale campaign went in terms of data analysis and metrics.